TWA Flight 800 conspiracy theories: Explosives residue

-Meanwhile, TWA chief 747 pilot Robert Terrell Stacey, who was participating in the official investigation as a TWA representative, became convinced that a reddish-brown substance observed on the backs of recovered passenger seats was suspicious, and possibly indicative of explosive residue or rocket fuel.
-Working with journalist James Sanders, and Sanders' wife Elizabeth, a TWA flight attendant, he removed items from the wreckage reconstruction site, specifically the samples of seat fabric as well as documents related to the investigation.
-In 1997 Sanders' published the book The Downing of TWA Flight 800, in which he proposed that TWA 800 had been downed by a missile, and that a government cover-up had taken place so as to not panic the public.
-Later, with the information provided by Sanders, the Riverside Press-Enterprise published a series of articles alleging that the substance was consistent with unexpended rocket fuel from a missile that struck TWA 800.
+Meanwhile, TWA's lead 747 pilot - Robert Terrell Stacey, who was participating in the official investigation as a TWA representative - became convinced that a reddish-brown substance observed on the backs of recovered passenger seats was suspicious, and possibly indicated explosive residue or rocket fuel.
+Stacey began collaborating with a colleague, TWA flight attendant Elizabeth Sanders, and her husband James Sanders, a journalist, to prove this hypothesis.
+Stacey removed items from the wreckage reconstruction site, particularly samples of seat fabric and documents related to the investigation.
+In 1997, James Sanders published a book, The Downing of TWA Flight 800, in which he proposed that a missile had destroyed TWA 800 and that the government had covered up the missile in order to avoid public panic.
+Subsequently, and using information provided by James Sanders, the Riverside Press-Enterprise published a series of articles alleging that the reddish-brown substance was consistent with unexpended rocket fuel from the missile which had struck TWA 800.

-The NTSB determined the locations and appearance of the substance found on the seatbacks was consistent with adhesive used in the construction of the seats, and additional laboratory testing by NASA identified the substance as being consistent with those adhesives (results which Sanders disputed).
+The NTSB determined the locations and appearance of the reddish-brown substance found on the seat samples was consistent with an adhesive used in the construction of the seats, a finding confirmed by additional laboratory testing at NASA, yet James Sanders disputed these results.

-On December 5, 1997, federal prosecutors charged Sanders, his wife Elizabeth, and Stacey with theft of government property.
-The Sanders' defense attorney Bruce Maffeo described the prosecution as "extremely vindictive" and insisted that the couple had a First Amendment right to take the sample and crash-related documents to expose a cover-up.
-In April 1999, both were convicted of stealing evidence from civil aircraft wreckage, and were sentenced to probation (Stacey had previously pleaded guilty to a misdemeanor in the case).
+On December 5, 1997, federal prosecutors charged James Sanders, Elizabeth Sanders, and Robert Stacey with theft of government property.
+The Sanders' defense attorney, Bruce Maffeo, described the prosecution as "extremely vindictive" and insisted that the couple had a First Amendment right to take the samples and crash-related documents in order to expose the cover-up.
+In April 1999, both were convicted of stealing evidence from civil aircraft wreckage, and were sentenced to probation; meanwhile, Stacey had plead guilty to a misdemeanor in the case.
 In 1999, James Sanders authored a second book, Altered Evidence.